dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 ## Examine the XAML

 After your project is created, the XAML code editor is visible with a minimal amount of XAML code to display the window.
 If the editor isn't open, double-click the _MainWindow.xaml_ item in the **Solution Explorer**.
-You should see XAML similar to the following:
+You should see XAML similar to the following example:

 ```xaml
 <Window x:Class="Names.MainWindow"